zkry/awqat/README.md

 %%(awqat-diary-isha)
 ```

 The above snippets are, of course, examples.
-Feel free to modify to your liking.
+Feel free to modify your liking.

 ## awqat-display-prayer-time-mode

 By running the command `awqat-display-prayer-time-mode` you can view
-the upcoming prayer time in the modeline which is updated in real time.
+the upcoming prayer time in the mode-line which is updated in real-time.

 ## Notes on the calculation methods

 Please be warned that this package may contain bugs, the times calculated by
 Awqat may or may not reflect the times of the particular organization that you
 follow.
-We encourage you to check the Awqat times against times of your
+We encourage you to check the Awqat times against the times of your
 organization or your local mosque.
 Please feel free to open an issue if you
 observe an anomaly in our calculations.